Creative Writing BA (Hons) module details

 This module explores the ways in which theatre and performance has been, and can be, used as a vehicle to discuss politics, to emancipate individuals and communities, as a tool for intervention and liberation, or as a means of engagement and communication within society.
 Exploring politics of personal identity and social relations, the module enables you to make connections between performance and political activism, using intersectional perspectives – race, gender, sexuality, class, and (dis)ability – to create work that pushes beyond pure entertainment.
 It also considers ways in which drama, theatre and performance functions as a means of engagement and communication within society.

-Critical Essay or Presentation, 40%: You will write a 2000 word essay or deliver a 9 minute presentationdemonstrating your knowledge and critical understanding of theory and practice examined explored in the module.
+Critical Essay or Presentation, 40%: You will write an essay or deliver a 9 minute presentationdemonstrating your knowledge and critical understanding of theory and practice examined explored in the module.

 Solo/Group Creative Project, 60%: You will create either a 15 minute solo piece or 30 minute group piece of original work informed by specific cultural, social or political issues.